iqis/Q7/README.md

 ## Examples

-Walk through the following examples and see if you can figure out how `foo` works.
+Walk through the following comment-free examples and see if you can figure out how `foo` works.

 ### Dogs & Humans